 This project developed generic models to predict the survival and subsequent growth of microorganisms that negatively impact food safety and quality.
 The models facilitate the development of strategies to ensure the safety and stability of products and the reputations of producers.

 The growth characteristics of 20 different Listeria monocytogenes and 20 Lactobacillus plantarum strains were assessed under conditions of different temperature, pH, water activity and lactic-acid concentrations.
 This allowed for establishing the phenotypic variability using growth models.
 Experimental, biological and strain variation was quantified.
-The impact of strain and biological variability on the growth kinetics were comparable and both were higher than experimental variability.
-The cardinal parameters and their variability will be used as inputs for the gamma model to predict growth in food matrices.
+The impact of strain and biological variability on the growth kinetics were comparable, and both were higher than experimental variability.
+The cardinal parameters and their variability were used as inputs for the gamma model to predict growth in food matrices.
 In addition, heat inactivation of the strains was assessed and D-values were determined and compared with data available in the literature.
 For thermal inactivation kinetics, the impact of strain variability was much higher than biological variability.
-Genomes of all twenty L. monocytogenes strains were sequenced and gene-trait-matching analyses are ongoing.
+Genomes of all twenty L. monocytogenes strains were sequenced, and gene-trait-matching was analysed.
 Furthermore, the model was validated in milk and ham to quantify the impact of food-product composition.
-The comparison is expected to provide knowledge of the factors influencing variability.
+The comparison provided knowledge of the factors influencing variability.

-For spore-forming bacteria, the variability in growth and heat inactivation of spores is also being assessed for 20 strains of Bacillus subtilis, Bacillus cereus and Geobacillus stearothermophilus.
+For spore-forming bacteria, the variability in growth and heat inactivation of spores was also assessed for 20 strains of Bacillus subtilis, Bacillus cereus and Geobacillus stearothermophilus.
 Experimental work on heat inactivation and growth of B. subtilis and B. cereus has been completed.
-For Geobacillus stearothermophilus strains, optimal media have been established to ensure recovery after heat treatments and spores have been harvested for 20 strains in 2 independent experiments.
-The data structure for fitting of the inactivation and growth model has been designed and prediction of variability of B. subtilis spore inactivation has been completed, showing significant strain variability.
-The experimental data was used to predict variability in out-growth of spore-formers and heat inactivation of their spores.
+For Geobacillus stearothermophilus strains, optimal media have been established to ensure recovery after heat treatments, and spores have been harvested for 20 strains in 2 independent experiments.
+The data structure for fitting of the inactivation and growth model has been designed, and prediction of variability of B. subtilis spore inactivation was completed, showing significant strain variability.
+The experimental data was used to predict variability in outgrowth of spore-formers and heat inactivation of their spores.